ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_05_slides.md

 * Context-dependent
 * Deep and narrow
 * Small set of samples
-* Does not aim for generalization
+* Does not necessarily aim for generalization

 --